GabrielDyck/observablehq-github-contributions/src/index.md

 <!-- Plot of launch history -->

-## How many contribution have I made each month over the last year ?
+## How many contribution have I made each month over the last year ? ( Click for repository distribution)
 ```js
 import { rollup } from "d3";